 1991 – AFMA-goal of developing a more formal relationship with Eligible Family Members (EFMs) who wished to have a long-term continuing employment with the USG as they accompanied their spouse.
 It served its purpose in making record keeping easier and in stressing the fact that spouses could be very serious about their employment even if they did not want to become FSO’s themselves.

-FLO- employment counseling: A world wide Family Member Employment Report which helps people see what jobs are available at post.
+GCLO- employment counseling: A world wide Family Member Employment Report which helps people see what jobs are available at post.

 Employment Options for FS Families–an excellent reference tool for the spouse seeking employment.

 1998 – FMA Appointment. the culmination of almost 20 years of effort (Retirement, health and life insurance benefits for EFMs employed abroad; longer term employment and simplified administration